 - Friðheimar Greenhouses

 - Efstidalur farm

 - Skálholt town

 - Sólheimar Eco-Village

 Gjabakkahellir is a lava tube cave in Thingvellir National Park.
 The cave was formed during an eruption around 9000 years ago.
 The tube is open from both directions so it is easy to walk through it.
 Gjábakkahellir is 364 meters long and it has a lot to offer explorers.
 During the wintertime, magnificent ice sculptures can often be found in this cave.
 There is only a 50-meter walk from the road to the opening of the cave.

 Snorkeling and Diving in Silfra Fissure

-Faxi Waterfall is located around 12 km from Gullfoss Waterfall and Geysir Geothermal Area.
-Faxi is a smaller waterfall but totally worth the visit.
-The waterfall in the river Tungufljot, and it is surrounded with beautiful Icelandic nature.
-Faxi is full of salmon and it is a great spot for fishing.
+The waterfall is on Tungufljót, a fabulous salmon-filled river, surrounded by beautiful Icelandic nature, which makes it a great spot for fishing.
 On a sunny day, this is the perfect place to stop, sit down, and have a picnic.

 The Secret Lagoon

 The Secret Lagoon is a magnificent natural hot spring located in the geothermal area in a small village called Fludir (Flúðir), 25 km from Geysir.
 The Secret Lagoon is one of the oldest geothermal pools in Iceland, having been built in 1891.